Being mistreated on the job can be both emotionally draining and psychologically damaging.

-The more severe, intentional infliction of emotional distress, involves intentional or grossly reckless extreme and outrageous conduct on the part of the perpetrator.
+Intentional infliction of emotional distress involves intentional or grossly reckless extreme and outrageous conduct on the part of the perpetrator.

 How to Know If You Can Sue: Consider the Context of the Claim

-That matters because one of the key issues that needs to be addressed in this case is whether you have an employment law claim or a workers’ compensation case.
+That matters because one of the key issues that need to be addressed in this case is whether you have a California employment law claim or a workers’ compensation case.

 As described in the Judicial Council of California Civil Jury Instructions, the workers’ compensation insurance system is generally the exclusive remedy that injured workers have against their employer for work-related injuries.

 As a general matter, this applies to both physical and psychological injuries.

 For example, if extreme working hours caused a serious psychological breakdown that required professional mental health treatment (a psychiatric injury), that is likely a workers’ compensation issue.